openmrs/openmrs-module-privilegehelper/README.md

-openmrs-module-privilegelog
+openmrs-module-privilegelistener
 ===========================

-Allows to log any privilege checks
+Allows to listen to any privilege checks